 Submit required information to the delegated officer.

 The CEO is responsible for making decisions regarding release of information within the time periods as set out in the Act.
-The CEO Information (or nominee) will liaise with applicants, prospective applicants and Safe Food Officers responsible for record keeping in the areas relevant to the information request regarding access to documents.
+The CEO (or delegate) will liaise with applicants, prospective applicants and Safe Food Officers responsible for record keeping in the areas relevant to the information request regarding access to documents.

 Safe Food Officers are responsible for locating information held in their areas.
 Declarations will be required by such officers, at the time records are provided, attesting to the thoroughness of their search and that electronic or hard copies of all documents identified have been provided.
 If information cannot be located, a written explanation of what action was taken to locate the information should be provided.